-Expert Podiatric Care in the North End of Seattle
+Expert Ball of Foot Pain Care in North Seattle

 At Foot and Ankle Center of Lake City, our knowledgeable and highly-experienced podiatrist, Dr. Rion Berg, treats a wide range of podiatric problems that can cause pain in the ball of the foot, including:

-- Morton’s Neuroma.
-These enlarged, but benign, growths of nerves can occur anywhere in the body—and the feet are no exception.
-The most common neuroma of the foot, Morton's neuroma, develops between the third and fourth toe of either foot, and can be caused by traumatic injuries, repetitive stress injuries, abnormal foot structure, and improper footwear.
+Morton’s Neuroma is an enlarged, benign growth of nerves that occurs in the ball of the foot.
+It develops between the third and fourth toe of either foot, and can be caused by traumatic injuries, repetitive stress injuries, abnormal foot structure, and improper footwear.
 Treatment for this condition may include: alcohol injections to reduce the size of the neuroma, MLS laser therapy, and wearing shoes that don't put pressure on the neuroma.

-- Metatarsalgia.
-The clinical name for pain and inflammation in the ball of the foot, metatarsalgia makes walking, running, standing, and other weightbearing activities painful and difficult.
+Metatarsalgia is the clinical name for pain and inflammation in the ball of the foot.
+Metatarsalgia makes walking, running, standing, and other weightbearing activities painful and difficult.
 High arched feet, certain pre-existing foot conditions, high impact sports, and a previous foot injury are all risk factors for this condition.
 Treatments include wearing proper, supportive footwear, custom orthotics, and losing weight.

-- Plantar Plate Tear.
-When the plantar plate ligament is overloaded it can tear.
+Plantar Plate Tears can occur when the plantar plate ligament is overloaded.
 This occurs most commonly during sports activities but other factors such as overpronation and a 2nd metatarsal bone can also add to one's risk.
 Treatment for this condition entails avoiding any activities that worsen the pain, strapping, custom orthotics, additional of a metatarsal pad, and supportive shoes.

-- Corns and Calluses.
 Corns and calluses most frequently form on the ball of the foot.
 They're caused by a thickening of the skin in response to too much pressure.
 Treatment involves removing the corn or callus, using toe separators if warranted, custom orthotics if there is a foot deformity, and wearing shoes that remove pressure from that area of the foot.

 Dr. Berg takes a holistic approach to podiatry practice, allowing him to utilize a broad range of conservative to advanced treatment options.
 From foot taping to custom orthotics to MLS Laser Therapy and beyond, Foot and Ankle Center of Lake City's skilled podiatric team is dedicated to helping you find the treatment solution that's right for you.